Age disparity in sexual relationships: Statistics (heterosexual)

-Reasons for age disparity
+Reasons for age disparity (heterosexual)

-There are complex and diverse reasons that people enter into age-disparate relationships, and a recent review in the Journal of Family Theory and Review showed vast differences across contexts.
+People enter into age-disparate relationships for complex and diverse reasons, and a 2021 review in the Journal of Family Theory and Review showed vast differences across contexts.
 Explanations for age disparity usually focus on either the rational choice model or the analysis of demographic trends in a society.

-The rational choice model suggests that people look for partners who can provide for them in their life (bread-winners); as men earn more as they get older, women will therefore prefer older men.
+The rational choice model suggests that people look for partners who can provide for them in their life (bread-winners); as men earn more as they get older, their partners will therefore prefer older men.
 This factor is diminishing as more women enter the labor force.
 The demographic trends are concerned with the sex ratio in the society, the marriage squeeze, and migration patterns.

 Another explanation concerns cultural values: the higher the value placed in having children, the higher the age gap will be.
 Yet Canadian researchers have found that age-disparate couples are less likely to have children than similarly aged ones.
 As people have chosen to marry later and remarriage becomes more common, the age differences between couples have increased as well.

 In a Brown University study, it has been noted that the social structure of a country determines the age difference between spouses more than any other factor.
 One of the concerns of relationships with age disparities in some cultures is a perceived difference between people of different age ranges.
 These differences may be sexual, financial or social.
 Gender roles may complicate this even further.
 Socially, a society with a difference in wealth distribution between older and younger people may affect the dynamics of the relationship.

 Although the "cougar" trend, in which older women date much younger men, is often portrayed in the media as a widespread and established facet of modern Western culture, at least one academic study has found the concept to be a "myth".
 A British psychological study published in Evolution and Human Behavior in 2010 concluded that men and women, in general, continued to follow traditional gender roles when searching for mates.
 The study found that, as supported by other academic studies, most men preferred younger, "attractive" women, while most women, of any age, preferred successful, established men their age or older.
 The study found very few instances of older women pursuing much younger men and vice versa.
 The study has been criticized, however, for limiting their results to online dating profiles, which are traditionally not used by those seeking older or younger partners, and for excluding the United States from the study.